Financial Aid

 It is easy to feel overwhelmed when navigating the financial aid process.
 Here you will find your Financial Aid Checklist of steps that need to be completed so we can determine your financial aid eligibility.
 If you have questions or need any assistance with the financial aid process, please feel free to make an appointment with the Financial Aid Office

-1. Create your FSA ID at https://studentaid.gov/ , click “Create an Account” and the site will walk you through how to create the FSA ID or how to retrieve yours if you have ever completed the FAFSA application in the past.
+- 1. Create your FSA ID at https://studentaid.gov/.
+Click “Create an Account” and the site will walk you through how to create the FSA ID or how to retrieve yours if you have ever completed the FAFSA application in the past.

-2. Complete the FAFSA.
-Please complete the 2023-2024 AND 2024-2025 applications.
+- 2. Complete the FAFSA.
+Please complete the 2024-2025 AND 2025-2026 FAFSA applications.
 Our federal school code is 032503.

 U.S. citizens and eligible non-citizens who wish to be considered for financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to determine a student’s eligibility for federal and state financial aid.
 Complete the FAFSA every academic year, as early as possible.
 The FAFSA becomes available each year on October 1st.
 CBD College’s Federal School Code is 032503.